Assistant Professor of Music

 Symphonic culture in fin-de-siècle Paris

-Seto is Co-Artistic Director and Conductor of the Chelsea Symphony and the founding Music Director of Morningside Opera, both in New York City.
-He has served as the assistant conductor of the New York Youth Symphony, Yale Symphony Orchestra, and Columbia University Orchestra.
-Recent engagements include collaborations with actors David Hyde Pierce and Charles Busch, and the world premiere of an original Handel pasticcio, Atra, ossia, l’amore ricordato, with Morningside Opera at The Ailey Citigroup Theater.
+Seto is Co-Artistic Director and Conductor of The Chelsea Symphony and the founding Music Director of Morningside Opera, both in New York City.
+He has served as the assistant conductor of the New York Youth Symphony, Yale Symphony Orchestra and Columbia University Orchestra.
+Recent engagements include the New York City premiere of Mark O’Connor’s The Improvised Violin Concerto, collaborations with actors David Hyde Pierce and Charles Busch, and conducting debuts at Lincoln Center and Symphony Space.
 His production of Hasse’s Alcide al bivio in 2009 was praised by Opera News as a “lively, well calibrated performance.”
 He studied at the Pierre Monteux School for Conductors in Maine, where he served as an assistant to music director Michael Jinbo for two seasons.
-His conducting teachers include Lawrence Leighton Smith and Shinik Hahm, and he has participated in workshops with Kenneth Kiesler, Daniel Lewis, Donald Portnoy, Donald Thulean, and Paul Vermel.
+His conducting teachers include Lawrence Leighton Smith and Shinik Hahm, and he has participated in workshops with Kenneth Kiesler, Daniel Lewis, Donald Portnoy, Donald Thulean and Paul Vermel.